 Change negative consequence to an immediate positive consequence for the same level of work to have more weight than the negative consequence.

 - For example one company I consulted supplied each manager with $500.00 per/month to give to employees in no greater than $50.00 increments for completing work that could be seen as negative.
 Plus, sometimes just recognizing that someone is doing extra and thanking them is helpful.
 And when performance evaluation time comes being sure that you have documented and let the employee know you documented the work, and that it will be recognized with merit increase.

 What do you think?
-I know these are not the best ideas and they are a start.
-Would like to hear your ideas.
+I know these are not the best ideas, and they are a start.
+I would like to hear your thoughts.